 The point cut is smaller; however, most butchers and meat markets offer them around the same weight - 5, 7, or 10 pounds.

 Keep in mind that the flat has a lot less fat than the point; therefore, it does contain more meat.
 So, the flat is more significant when it comes to terms of yield.

-It’s no secret that the more fat a cut holds, the more flavorful and tasty the meat will be.
+It’s no secret that cuts with more fat have a more intense beef flavor.
 Since the brisket point has large ribbons of fat and a fat cap, it also has a good amount of marbling.